Discover the True Value of Your Books

 The rare book market has bifurcated between high-end collectibles that continue to appreciate and general secondhand books that face pricing pressure from digital alternatives.
 First editions of modern literary classics and genre fiction (horror, science fiction, mystery) have seen growing interest from new collectors.
 Online bookselling platforms have made pricing transparent, but condition remains the most common source of disagreement between buyers and sellers.

-Books Valuation FAQ
+Books valuation FAQ

-How can I tell if my book is a first edition?
+How can I tell if my book is a first edition?+

 Value Identifier analyzes copyright page information, number lines, publisher-specific edition indicators, and printing codes to determine edition status.
 Different publishers use different methods, and the AI is trained on these varied conventions.

-Are book club editions valuable?
+Are book club editions valuable?+

 Generally no. Book club editions are typically worth very little regardless of title, as they were produced in large quantities with lower-quality materials.
 The AI identifies book club markers to prevent misidentification as trade first editions.

-Does a signature always add value?
+Does a signature always add value?+

 An authentic author signature almost always adds value, but the premium varies by author and scarcity of signed copies.
 A signature from a notoriously reclusive author adds more than one from an author who signed extensively at public events.

-What types of books are most collectible?
+What types of books are most collectible?+

 First editions of major literary works, classic science fiction and fantasy, important illustrated books, early children's literature, and significant non-fiction works tend to be most actively collected and valued.

-Ready to Identify & Value Your Books?
+Ready to identify & value your Books?

-Download Value Identifier free and scan your first items — no account needed
+Download Value Identifier free and scan your first items, no account needed.

-Download Value Identifier on the App Store
+Download Value Identifier on the App StoreGet Value Identifier on Google Play